MarcusGrass/MarcusGrass.github.io/pages/projects/RustLinuxKernelModule.md

 ```

 Again the file is provided, the offset to seek to, and `whence` to seek,
-whence is an int which should have one of 5 values, those are described
+`whence` is an `int` which should have one of 5 values, those are described
 more in the docs [here](https://man7.org/linux/man-pages/man2/lseek.2.html),
 the most intuitive one is `SEEK_SET` which means that the file's offset should
 be set to the offset that the user provided.

-Assuming that the offset makes sense, the kernel should return the new offset.
+Assuming that the offset makes sense, the module should return the new offset.

+---

 ### Implementing it in Rust

 That's it, with those 4 functions implemented there should be a fairly complete working
 file created when the functions are passed as members of the `proc_ops`-struct, time to start!

 #### Generating bindings